- Though no surgical procedure is without potential complications, breast lift surgery complications are relatively uncommon.

 In the case of mastopexy, the risk of experiencing serious side effects or having a poor outcome is low when the procedure is performed by an experienced surgeon at a well-equipped facility.
 However, it is important to be aware of potential problems and to work with your doctor before and after the procedure to reduce the risk of complications and to treat them if they do occur.

 » Speak with a board-certified plastic surgeon about the benefits and risks of breast lift surgery.
-Use Zwivel’s free online consultation tool to schedule an appointment with a doctor near you.
+Meet our Medical Review Team and get consultations on Breast lift surgery.